msigwart/go-header-collector/README.md

 This command starts the header collection process.
 For that, it needs to connect to a running Ethereum node via Websockets.
 The command subscribes to all block headers from the node and stores them in the Postgres database.

+### `header-filler`
+This command searches through all block headers included in the blockheader database and verifies that the respective parents are also included in the database.
+If a missing parent is found, it is queried from the Ethereum mainnet and inserted into the database.

 ### `dag-generator`
 This command generates the cache files which are needed for the witness data generation.